Canadian police say 2 bodies found, believed to be fugitives

 They were also suspects in the fatal shootings of Australian Lucas Fowler and Chynna Deese of Charlotte, North Carolina, whose bodies were found July 15 along the Alaska Highway about 300 miles (500 kilometers) from where Dyck was killed.

-A manhunt for the pair had spread across three provinces.
-The suspects had not been seen since the burnt-out car was found on July 22.
+A manhunt for the pair had spread across three provinces and included the Canadian military.
+The suspects had not been seen since the burned-out car was found on July 22.

 Police had said Tuesday they were investigating all possibilities including the possibility that the suspects might have drowned.

-A police helicopter initially spotted a damaged boat along the Nelson River last week and a follow-up search in the area uncovered the items directly linked to the two in what authorities described as very challenging terrain.
+A police helicopter initially spotted a damaged boat along the Nelson River last week and a follow-up search in the area uncovered the items directly linked to the two in what MacLatchy described as “very tough terrain.”

 MacLatchy said there is a sense of relief for families of the victims involved and the communities in the area.